nmsb10/Flashcard-Generator/README.md

 # Flashcard-Generator
-Homework Nine
-Create basic flashcards and "cloze-deleted" flashcards, using javascript.
+Homework Nine: Create basic flashcards and "cloze-deleted" flashcards, using javascript.

 ## Table of contents